jinyuhang-007/miniSQL-database/README.md

 # miniSQL

-miniSQL is a compact SQL-based database written in C++.
-It operates through the terminal.
+miniSQL is a compact mini sql based database.
+It is purely implemented by C++. miniSQL implements basic functions such as creating and deleting tables in the database, querying, and index creation etc.

 ## Usage